Skip to main content

 How do you get birth control at LCH?

 Our office will schedule you for an appointment to get started on your birth control prescription.
-Call us at 610-444-7550, ext.
-238 to schedule your appointment.
+Call us at 610-444-7550, to schedule your appointment.

 How do I prepare for an IUD insertion?

-Women often experience pain and cramps with an IUD insertion, so we recommend taking ibuprofen, Advil, or Motrin about an hour before your appointment.
-An IUD cannot be inserted during pregnancy, so women should not have unprotected sex for about two weeks before the IUD insertion appointment.
+Patients often experience pain and cramps with an IUD insertion, so we recommend taking ibuprofen, Advil, or Motrin about an hour before your appointment.
+An IUD cannot be inserted during pregnancy, so patients should not have unprotected sex for about two weeks before the IUD insertion appointment.

 What should I expect after an IUD insertion?